jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

-- G7 (aa-maven M5, CI on Maven); resume as Not started
+- G7 (aa-maven M5, CI on Maven); Complete 2026-09-20, so this row resumes at the recorded Not started
 - D9.
 2026-09-20: `build.mvn` now skips tests (`-DskipTests`); the test suite
   runs in aa-maven CI (D9), so aa-env no longer duplicates it.
-This is a partial step toward M15; the full reduction of phase 2 to a wrapper check stays gated on G7 (M15 stays Blocked).
+That was a partial step toward M15; with G7 Complete, the full reduction of phase 2 to a wrapper check is unblocked.

 ##### Implementation Plan